Skip to content

 Use moisture-resistant (green board) or cement board in bathrooms and wet areas.
 Standard drywall will deteriorate quickly if exposed to moisture.

-Fire and acoustic requirements vary by building type, use and local regulations.
-Always follow documented manufacturer systems and consult a building professional or your local authority for the requirements applicable to your project.
+Fire and acoustic requirements vary by building type, occupancy and local regulations.
+Always follow the documented manufacturer system guide (screw pattern, profile spacing, tape and joint type) for the board you are installing — substituting components from different systems can invalidate fire and acoustic ratings.
+Consult your local building authority for the specific requirements applicable to your project.
 Last reviewed: May 2026